dklopstein/dev-journal/admin/meetings/041224-kickoff.md

 3. Constructive Feedback: give feedback to work completed, raised issues, what needs fixing
 4. Current: what step we're on, what is currently going on, what problems are still on deck
 5. Agenda: what steps are next, needs for enxt meeting, who will handle what, what needs fixing
-6. Big Picture Wrap Up: large context summary of where project is at, what's next, goals moving forward
+6. Specific issues: bring up specific/technical issues, seeking help from teammates
-7. Specific issues: bring up specific/technical issues, seeking help from teammates
+7. Big Picture Wrap Up: large context summary of where project is at, what's next, goals moving forward, take away points